Safety & Guidelines

 - Swim with a horizontal body position at the water’s surface

 - Must not swim in a “doggy-paddle” or underwater fashion

 Upon passing the swim test the child receives a yellow wristband.
 A lifeguard may revoke the wristband or ask the child to take a break if he or she feels the child is unsafe at any time.
-Passed swim tests may be logged at the front desk and expire at the start of the following summer season.
+Members who pass the swim test may log their test at the front desk.

 - No sitting or standing on the fountain platforms, or impeding the fountains’ flow.

 - The Heart Spring is reserved for guests 15 years of age and older.

 - Children are strongly discouraged from using all spas for safety reasons.

 - Flotation devices not attached to the body, such as rafts, rings, and noodles, are not allowed in any spa.

 - The spas are places for quiet relaxation.
 Toys, swimming, splashing, or playing are not allowed.

 - Sliders must be 44” tall and strong swimmers to ride the slide.